 - we write to all electors to confirm we have added or amended their details to the register

-- we carry out regular legal reviews of any electors we have reason to believe have moved away so to maintain an accurate register
+- to maintain an accurate register we carry our reviews of any electors we believe have moved away

-- we cross-check other council databases as necessary to determine registration
+- we cross-check other council databases as required to determine registration

 - we liaise with the police about any suspicious registering or voting activities